FanJunqiao/mmDiff/README.md

 # mmDiff
 This is the code for the paper "mmDiff: Context and Consistency Awareness for mmWave Human Pose Estimation via Multi-Conditional Diffusion"

-## mmBody dataset

-## Pretrained mmDiff model
-We provide the pretrained mmDiff parameter in the following link: ...
-To use the pretrained model, please download all the .pth files and save them to the checkpoints/ folder.
-Before running the code, please specify the checkpoint path in the runner.sh shell file.

 ## Models
 The fundamental model design can be found in models/mmDiff.py